Islam in the Netherlands Antilles

 Islam is a minority religion in the Netherlands Antilles.
 There are about 2,500 Muslims in the Islands, 1000 of which are in the Caribbean Netherlands, or 0.31% of the population.
 Most Muslims are emigrants from Lebanon, Syria and Suriname.

 History

-Muslims began to reach the islands during colonial times as workers, from African countries then from the Indian subcontinent.
+Muslims began to reach the islands during colonial times as workers (mainly as slaves and indentured labourers, from Sub-Saharan African countries then from the British India (Indian subcontinent).
 Then there was a wave of Muslims coming from Lebanon, Syria and Iraq as well as some indigenous people who converted to Islam.
 In 1982 there were about 2000 Muslims.

 Islamic centers

-The majority of the Islam community is located on Curaçao where is the only mosque: Omar bin Al-Khattab Mosque, with its imam Sheikh Yakubu Mohammed.
-There are other Islamic centers including:
+The majority of the Islam community is located on Curaçao where is the only mosque: Omar bin Al-Khattab Mosque, with its imam, Sheikh Yakubu Mohammed.
+There are other Islamic centers, including: